-Students who desire to add a course to their program may do so prior to the end of the first week of a term with approval from their academic advisor, provided the appropriate forms are completed and processed through the Registrar.
+Students who desire to add a course to their program may do so prior to the end of the first week of a term with approval from their academic advisor, the Registrar, and the Director of Financial Aid.
 Upon rare occasion, a student may add a class at a time past the end of the first week, provided permission has been received from both the student's academic advisor and the professor of the class.